Dragonball Evolution: Creator response

-Before the film's release, Dragon Ball creator Akira Toriyama expressed surprise at Dragonball: Evolution and suggested fans treat it as an alternate universe version of his work.
+Before the film's release, Dragon Ball creator Akira Toriyama expressed surprise at Dragonball Evolution and suggested fans treat it as an alternate universe version of his work.
 In a 2013 interview with Asahi Shimbun, Toriyama revealed that he had felt the script did not "capture the world or the characteristics" of his series and was "bland" and not interesting, so he cautioned and gave suggestions for changes.
 But the Hollywood producers did not heed his advice, "And just as I thought, the result was a movie I cannot call Dragon Ball."
 Discussing the film in 2016's 30th Anniversary Dragon Ball Chōshishū - Super History Book, Toriyama wrote: "I had put Dragon Ball behind me, but seeing how much that live-action film ticked me off..."

 At the 2014 Wizard World Convention, actor James Marsters expressed feelings that he was misled about Dragonball: Evolution, claiming, "they told me it was a $120 million picture, and that Stephen Chow was producing.
 And I get out to Durango, Mexico and it's a $30 million picture and Stephen Chow is just on paper to fool us down into the desert.
 And they don't even want to pay for the stuntman to get made up like me, so they never used the stuntman; they just kept putting me up on wires.
 I still have a separated clavicle from the shoot, because it was just gnarly."
+He would later take on the role of Zamasu in Dragon Ball Super for free as a way to "redeem himself with the Dragon Ball Z community" following his work on the film.

-In 2016, writer Ben Ramsey apologized for the film, writing: "To have something with my name on it as the writer be so globally reviled is gut-wrenching.
+In 2016, writer Ben Ramsey apologized for his work on the film, writing: "To have something with my name on it as the writer be so globally reviled is gut-wrenching.
 To receive hate mail from all over the world is heartbreaking. [...]
 I went into the project chasing after a big payday, not as a fan of the franchise but as a businessman taking on an assignment.
 I have learned that when you go into a creative endeavor without passion you come out with sub-optimal results, and sometimes flat-out garbage.
 So I'm not blaming anyone for Dragonball [Evolution] but myself."

+Following Akira Toriyama's death on March 1, 2024, Justin Chatwin took to social media to send his condolences while also apologizing for the quality of the film.

+In 2025, editor Kazuhiko Torishima pinned some of the blame on Shueisha themselves.
+He claimed that they were unwilling to invest in final cut rights due to the financial failure of their previous film effort Daijōbu, My Friend.
+Because of this, they were locked out of having final say over the script, something which he felt was necessary to produce the film.